What is a Certificate of Occupancy? (C.O.)

 - The Post Office requires a current C.O. before mail will be delivered

 A C.O. is generated upon completion of the final building inspection.
-The owner or tenant must complete an application requesting a C.O., obtainable by downloading the application from Building Inspection.
-There is a $100.00 application fee, which must accompany the application.
+The owner or tenant must complete an application requesting a C.O., obtainable through the CityServe portal.
+There is a $100.00 application fee.

 A Plans Examiner will check the information supplied by the applicant, verify the zoning requirements and update the City's records.
 The applicant will be called to schedule a day for a Building Inspector to come to the site for an inspection.
 Upon successful completion of the building final inspection, the Building Official will issue the C.O.